nickbrowndev/pheonix/phoenix-project.md

 ### Audit/Security(/Other) Considerations
 The systems that are audited, or are security critical or have other implications should be flagged so that work requests submitted to those systems should have additional scrutinisation and any additional tasks required to maintain a good position.

+There may be other considerations for outsourcing or sharing work such as storing confidential data, affecting financial reporting etc. This needs to be reviewed so that the work doesn't impact existing commitments.

 ## Proritisation Of Changes
 Categorise tasks based upon the anticipated impact or risk of the change